- Financial AidFinancial Aid

 U.S. Department of Education rules stipulate that you cannot receive federal student financial aid unless proper tax forms have been filed with the Internal Revenue Service.
 Because of parity of treatment of all aid applicants, these rules also apply to institutional aid as well.
 For further information, see “Tax Filing Requirements and Proper Filing Status” on our website, under “Forms & Helpful Links.”

 - Students who reside in Canada.
-Submit signed and dated copies of your and, if you are a dependent student, your parents’ 2013 federal income tax return(s), including T-4 forms.
+Submit signed and dated copies of your and, if you are a dependent student, your parents’ 2014 federal income tax return(s), including T-4 forms directly to the Office of Financial Aid.
 If no return will be filed, submit the appropriate Non-Tax Filer’s Statement, available from the Office of Financial Aid website, under “Forms & Helpful Links.”
 Copies of any earnings statements (T-4 forms) should be included with the statement.

 If you or your parents own an interest in a business or farm, submit copies of appropriate income tax returns for each business or farm.